 Comment: This section is current section 4-303.
+Subsection (D) is new, and is based on a 2018 amendment to State law.
 The requirements in subsection (G)(ii) and (iii) are in addition to the minimum State standard.

 Sec.
 4-228 Failure to confine female dogs in heat is prohibited.